hdfchain/hdfwallet/rpc/documentation/api.md

 - `string address`: The payment address string.

-- `string public_key`: The public key encoded as a string in the Decred encoding format.
+- `string public_key`: The public key encoded as a string in the Hdfchain encoding format.

 **Expected errors:**